KES Logo

 Conference papers are often descriptions of work in progress, or part-completed investigations.
 It would not be expected that they would consider issues in such depth, or be as profound or complex as journal papers.
 However, they should be original, complete, satisfactorily presented, provide a reasonable depth of coverage of a subject, and represent a contribution to knowledge (although perhaps a small one).

-In our view, the application of these principles represents a fairer and more effective method of maintaining a high-quality conference than the use of an arbitrary acceptance ratio.
+In our view, the application of these principles represents a fairer and more effective method of maintaining a high-quality conference than the use of an arbitrary acceptance rate.
+However, we are confident that the acceptance rate of our conferences is in fact similar to many other conferences of their type.

 [ Please close this window when you have finished reading ]